11 Best Non Firearm Weapon For Home Defense

 8. Paintball Gun/Stun Guns

 A paintball gun can incapacitate someone if you hit your shots accurately.
 A few shots to the head can cause significant pain or even permanent blindness.
-You can combine it with pepper balls or load it with mace balls for added effectiveness.
+You can combine it with pepper balls or use mace balls for added effectiveness.

 Stun guns are also highly effective as non-lethal self-defense weapons.
 They’re easy to carry and quick to use.
 And they deliver a powerful/painful shock.

 That said, stun guns have limitations compared to Tasers or pepper spray.
-They require proximity to the attacker and may not completely incapacitate them.
+They require proximity to the attacker and may not wholly incapacitate them.

 However, they are still worth carrying if you don’t have a Taser or pepper spray.
 Besides, stun guns are usually affordable.